-In the entire curriculum, heavy emphasis is laid on building of strong fundamentals along with the freedom of applying this knowledge practically.
-The Chemistry Laboratories in the Department are well-equipped with modern equipment and instruments facilitating independent and original work in the laboratories.
-The college library has an excellent collection of chemistry books, reference materials and academic journals subscribed by the Delhi University Library System.
+In the entire curriculum, heavy emphasis is laid on building of strong fundamentals both in theory and practice.
+The Chemistry Laboratories in the Department are well-equipped, with modern equipment and instruments, facilitating independent and original work.
+The college library has an excellent collection of Chemistry books, reference materials and academic journals subscribed by the Delhi University Library System.
 The college also has a state of the art Internet Resource Centre.
-It is a consequence of this, that many of our students secure top ranks in various entrance examinations for higher studies such as IIT (JAM), TIFR (GSA) Mumbai etc.
+It is a consequence of this, that many of our students secure top ranks in various entrance examinations and proceed for higher studies in prestigious Institutions such as IITs, IISc, TIFR, IISER etc.

-The course offers activities that promote academic and professional development of students, thereby enabling them to take up research in diverse fields such as Biochemistry, Nanotechnology, Chem informatics, Environmental Geosciences, Genomics and Chemical Biology.
-During the course of their studies students also participate in various seminars and informal discussions in and outside the classrooms.
+The course offers activities that promote academic and professional development of students, thereby enabling them to take up research in diverse fields such as Biochemistry, Nanotechnology, Chemo informatics, Environmental Science, Geosciences, Genomics and Chemical Biology.
+During the course of their studies, students also participate in various seminars and informal discussions in and outside the classrooms.